Once for All

 Sickness and disease are part of the aftermath of Adam’s first sin.
 Death entered the world, with sickness being an ever present threat to diminish or end our physical lives.

 God promises that in the new heaven and earth that is coming, there will be no sickness, death, suffering, pain, or even sorrow!
 (Revelation 21:4) As we wait for that glorious day, when God will permanently remove the horrible consequences of sin, our Lord is not content to leave us without remedy.
-It is his compassionate desire to give us relief through gifts of healing.
-(1 Corinthians 12:9)
+Today he compassionately provides relief through gifts of healing.
+(1 Corinthians 12:9) What a privilege it is for us to be part of this ministry!

 Jesus demonstrated God’s heart in this matter very clearly during his short earthly ministry.
 (Acts 10:38) He instructed his disciples to operate in the same way.